 Tolkien bears reasonable faith to the biographical details of J.R.R.
 Tolkien – his being orphaned at an early age; raised in the boarding house of Mrs Faulkner in Birmingham; his being a ward of a local Catholic priest; the formation of the TCBS; his meeting with and attraction to Edith Bratt – even scenes where they used to throw sugar lumps at people in cafes – and her calling off her engagement to another for him; his fascination with invented languages and mentorship under Professor Joseph Wright; his service during World War I and the death of his friends.
 The film ends on him writing the opening line of The Hobbit.

 The film falls into the same trap that almost any biopic of an author or creative individual does – it serves as less of a story about the subject’s life than it does a series of moments of recognition for an audience where we see them get the inspiration for the key works of their life from the circumstances around them.
-See also films like My Life as a Fairytale: Hans Christian Andersen (2001), Finding Neverland (2004), Fleming: The Man Who Would Be Bond (2014), Goodbye Christopher Robin (2017) and Professor Marston and the Wonder Women (2017).
+See also films like My Life as a Fairytale: Hans Christian Andersen (2001), Finding Neverland (2004), Fleming: The Man Who Would Be Bond (2014), Goodbye Christopher Robin (2017), Professor Marston and the Wonder Women (2017) and Shirley (2020).

 Thus the film makes parallels between Tolkien and his group of TCBS friends who vow to remain strong no matter what and the Fellowship of the Ring; between the World War I battlefield and armies clashing at Helm’s Deep; between German soldiers with flamethrowers and dragons; between Tolkien and Edith sneaking into a performance of Wagner’s Ring Cycle and them dancing in costumes wielding a ring.
 We even see the walls of Tolkien’s room covered with elvish script.
 Dome Karukoski is also constantly cutting away to imagined images of knights clashing or magic lantern figures playing.